jonamuen/sql-reduce/README.md

 2. Install dependencies with `pip install -r requirements.txt`.
 Currently, [lark](https://github.com/lark-parser/lark) and [duckdb](https://www.duckdb.org/) are the only dependencies.
-Due to an error with duckdb's dependencies, you might first have to install numpy manually with `pip install numpy`.

-3. If you wish to run `sql-reduce.py` from any directory, install the `SQLReduce` module with `pip install .`
+3. (optional) If you wish to run `sql-reduce.py` from any directory, install the `SQLReduce` module with `pip install .`

+## How does it work?

+SQL-Reduce applies *reduction passes* which remove a part of the input query, generating a *reduction candidate*.
+It then runs a user-supplied script to check if the reduction candidate has the desired property (e.g. if it crashes the database when executed).
+If this is the case, the reduction candidate will be accepted and the entire process will start over.
+Otherwise, the reduction candidate will be discarded and a different reduction pass will be applied.
+Once all reduction passes have been exhaustively applied, SQL-Reduce outputs the reduced query and terminates.

 ## Usage
 - Example: